 After initially proposing no construction for this phrase, at the Markman hearing Papst proposed that it be interpreted to mean that "the interface device has first and second command interpreters and that they are implemented by the processor and the memory."
 Papst's PowerPoint Slides [Dkt. # 244, Ex.
 A] ("Papst's Slides") at 79; see Tr.
 2:59 (Papst).
 Papst contends that the use of the passive voice, in the phrase "the interface device is configured by" does not suggest the active running of a software program.
-But as the Camera Manufacturers note, "the first and second command interpreters have to know how to communicate with the data transmit/receive device.
-They have to know how to make that data transfer occur and presumably it could be different for any particular data transmit/receive device."
-Tr.
-2:63 (CMs).
-Moreover, even Papst's proposed construction recognizes that the command interpreters are "implemented" by the processor and the memory, implying that the processor runs a program from its memory.
+However, even Papst's proposed construction recognizes that the command interpreters are "implemented" by the processor and the memory, implying that the processor runs a program from its memory.